tpb1908/HN/README.md

 Options for card style in main view and comments

+Top or bottom navigation bar

+Search with filtering (In progress)

+Fast scrolling

 Volume key navigation in Content (Add this for comments)?

+User viewing

+Spritz style skim reading with skipping features not featured in Spritz

+Mercury web parser for readability

 Ad blocking in browser

+Find in page for browser

 Lazy content loading

-Mercury web parser loading

 Amp page loading

-Spritz style skim reading with skipping features not featured in Spritz
+Offline saving

+PDF viewing in app or downloading

 ## TODO
 - [ ] Search view
 - [ ] Filter by user in search
+- [ ] Custom date ranges in search
 - [ ] Picking of default browser mode and fragment
 - [ ] Media service for TTS
 - [ ] Snappy scrolling